 Both DMR laboratories are equipped to conduct male specific coliphage tests (MSC) on shellfish and water samples.
 FDA trained the Northeast Shellfish Laboratories in their proposed method in 2004.
 DMR research began in 2004 but was suspended in 2005 due to staffing changes.
 It will begin again in 2007.
 The MSC test is a cost effective method for determining coliphage levels.
 MSC is not an NSSP approved indicator and the method is not an NSSP approved method; therefore any data generated at this time will not be used for shellfish growing area classification.
 The FDA has submitted a proposal to the ISSC for acceptance of coliphage as an indicator of viral pollution associated with wastewater treatment plants (WWTP) and the method has been proposed to the ISSC for acceptance as an approved method for the quantification of male specific coliphage.
-The DMR is participating in research to determine if it is an effective indicator test for viruses associated with WWTPs and to determine background levels in Maine coastal shellfish.
+The DMR is participating in research to determine background levels in Maine coastal shellfish.
 Future use of the indicator and method will depend on the actions of the ISSC and results of ongoing research in Maine and other areas of the United States.